brightmart/text_classification/README.md

 10.Transformer("Attention Is All You Need")
 -------------
-Status: Just finish main part, and able to generate reverse order of its sequences in toy task. you can check it by running test function in the model. however, i was not able to get useful result in real task yet. we do it in parallell style.layer normalization,residual connection, and mask are also used in the model.
+Status: it was able to do task classification. and able to generate reverse order of its sequences in toy task. you can check it by running test function in the model. check: a2_train_classification.py(train) or a2_transformer_classification.py(model)

+we do it in parallell style.layer normalization,residual connection, and mask are also used in the model.

 For every building blocks, we include a test function in the each file below, and we've test each small piece successfully.